aidancorcoran/gdrive/README.md

 # gdrive

-# Overview
-gdrive is a command line tool that aims to mimic Git's functionality but for one's personal Google Drive.
-The application is written in Go to utilize the faster speeds of a compiled language while also providing the benefit of becoming more comfortable with Go.
+A command line program written in Go that serves a similar function as Git but for Google Drive.